blueDog-Consulting/bluesky-skeetgen/README.md

 ### Analytics & Privacy

-- **Google Analytics**: Optional GA4 integration via HTML template replacement
+- **Google Analytics**: Optional GA4 integration via client-side API configuration
 - **Privacy-First**: No tracking by default, analytics only when environment variable is set
 - **Open Source**: All tracking code is visible in HTML, environment variable keeps ID private
 - **GDPR Compliant**: Analytics can be disabled by not setting the environment variable